From O'Hare Airport to Chicago Union Station

 The Blue line operates at all times, and so there is no last train to miss.

-From Chicago Union Station to O'Hare Airport
+Reverse directions: from Chicago Union Station to O'Hare Airport

 Up to the main directions page